polinchw/rke-ansible/README.md

 ```

 After this runs your RKE Kubernetes cluster should be running.
-To verify this ssh from the ansible vm and run kubectl get nodes.
+To verify the cluster is running ssh to the Kubernetes master vm and run `kubectl get nodes`.

-Root up and run this:
+Root up and run this on kube-1:

 ```ubuntu@kube-1:~$ sudo su -
 root@kube-1:~# kubectl get nodes